simonerom/iotex-docs/README.md

 Please follow instructions [here](https://github.com/iotexproject/iotex-bootstrap/blob/master/README.md) to run a full node on the testnet or mainnet.

 ## :globe_with_meridians: IoTeX Ecosystem
-IoTeX Ecosystem consists of several services and applications, built around IoTeX blockchain.
+IoTeX Ecosystem consists of an increasing number of services and applications, built around IoTeX blockchain.

 ### Explorer
 IoTeX users can easily track their transactions using the explorer.